jhuopsys/spring2024/assign/assign01.md

 submission to be academic dishonesty.
 You can press ctrl-c now to cancel if this doesn't look right.

 We will now ask you to enter the base commit so we can ensure we are grading the right files.
-This is the commit before you started working on this lab.
+This is the commit before you started working on this assignment.
-You can find this info by going to github and clicking the 'history' button for your repo, and scrolling until you find the first commit you made for this lab and copying the hash of the commit before that.
+You can find this info by going to github and clicking the 'history' button for your repo, and scrolling until you find the first commit you made for this assignment and copying the hash of the commit before that.
 Please ensure this info is accurate to the best of your knowledge.

 Please enter the base commit: <b>9c91bba</b>